 But that’s not all; other accessories don’t add to your monthly fee either!
 A lockbox or additional wall-mounted buttons can be yours for a single payment of around $40 per item.
 Next, at just $5 per month, LifeFone’s automatic fall detection is the most affordable out of all the systems we’ve reviewed.
 We strongly recommend adding this useful feature.

-Though we’ve indicated in our LifeFone review that they offer fire, smoke, and CO monitoring, it’s important to note that this equipment comes with a different base unit and help buttons; so take it with a grain of salt.
+Though we’ve indicated in our LifeFone review that the company offers fire, smoke, and CO monitoring, it’s important to note that this equipment comes with a different base unit and help buttons; so take it with a grain of salt.
 The whole system costs around $43 per month but requires a one-year contract.
-Continue reading for information on their check-in service and medication reminders.
+Continue reading for information on the company’s check-in service and medication reminders.

 Assistance and Response Times

-When it comes to LifeFone’s monitoring services, everything was smooth, and their help agents were very competent and courteous.
+When it comes to LifeFone’s monitoring services, everything was smooth, and its help agents were very competent and courteous.
 They can provide help 24/7 in 200 languages.
 However, response times varied during our LifeFone At Home review.
-On average, their agents responded after around 45 seconds.
+On average, the agents responded after around 45 seconds.
 Even though these are among the slowest response times, everything under one minute is perfectly acceptable in our book.